 The “Stat” performance management model features interactive conversations focused on the evaluation of trend data.
-In theory, theses discussions produce insights that can improve operations.
+In theory, these discussions produce insights that can improve operations.

 However, the model has begun to languish and face dilution as the initial hype has subsided and analytical software has become ubiquitous.
 Stat’s challenges in its hometown are indicative of the need to calibrate the model to avoid staleness.

 Stat can still be a tool for meaningful performance management by focusing on its strengths.
 Specifically, Stat excels at interactive deliberation about resource allocation decisions, especially when there are still conditions of uncertainty even after evaluating available data.